Cryptolemming/CryptoCurrencyTrader/README.md

 ### ``Testing``
 ---
 Included Unit tests for components in shallow and mounted forms.
-The some subcomponents are also tested for existence and values.
+Some subcomponents are also tested for existence and values.

 Some actions and reducer functionality is tested.